GoogleCloudPlatform/community/tutorials/cloud-run-conditional-iam/index.md

 gs://cloud-run-tutorial-bucket-*****/item-5.txt
 ```

-### 2. Create Application Container
+### Create and deply an application container

-A simple Golang app used to list-display the contents of a Cloud Storage bucket can be built and pushed to the project's private [Google Container Registry](https://cloud.google.com/container-registry).
-The recommended application to deploy is [Cloud Run Bucket App](https://gitlab.com/mike-ensor/cloud-run-bucket-app/).
-More details on how to modify and deploy the app can be found within the README file.
-This tutorial will deploy an opinionated and summarized version of this app.
+A simple app written in the Go programming language used to list the contents of a Cloud Storage bucket can be built and pushed to the project's private

-#### Create and deploy a container
+[Google Container Registry](https://cloud.google.com/container-registry).
+The recommended application to deploy is
+[Cloud Run Bucket App](https://gitlab.com/mike-ensor/cloud-run-bucket-app/).
+More details on how to modify and deploy the app can be found in the
+README file.
+In this tutorial, you deploy a summarized version of this app.

 1. Clone the repository: